EMS use of CPAP for respiratory emergencies

 Our understanding of CPAP and its uses in emergency field care will continue to expand as the technology develops and research continues.
 It will also become more widespread as the devices become less expensive.

-It's clear that its use in CHF is highly effective, giving the EMS provider a valuable tool in efforts to deliver high-quality care.
+It's clear that its use in heart failure is highly effective, giving the EMS provider a valuable tool in efforts to deliver high-quality care.

 But there are other conditions that also appear to benefit from CPAP, making it a versatile technique to deploy quickly and easily in the field.